gloryer/MERN_OAuthExtension/README.md

 Note that we use HTTP as the communication protocol in the implementation.
 Please refer to `griffin_doc.pdf` for the full documentation.
-This implementation guide will use the terminology in protocol design.
+This implementation guide will use the terminologies in the protocol design.

 ## Tech